Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes: Acknowledgement

 \subsection{Channel Capacity, Purely Reactive Load Modulation}

-The load could be constrained to be purely reactive for technical reasons, e.g., the load circuit should hold only capacitors and/or inductors.
-This is associated with a purely imaginary load impedance $\r z = j \r x$ and a reflection coefficient $\r\Gamma = e^{j\r\theta}$ on the unit circle (with deterministic radius $\r a = 1$).
-This corresponds to PSK modulation.
-The interior of the unit disk is not utilized and, therefore, some rate loss is to be expected at high SNR.
+Consider that the load is constrained to be purely reactive for technical reasons, e.g., the load circuit should consist of capacitors and inductors.
+This corresponds to a purely imaginary impedance $\r z = j \r x$, a constant-amplitude reflection coefficient on the unit circle $\r\Gamma = e^{j\r\theta}$, and PSK modulation.